s-ilent/smsm-ff14/README.md

 ## Notes

 ### General
-Shaders are currently provided in binary format.
-This is faster, but no customisation is available.
+Shaders are currently provided in binary and source format.
+As the title of this mod suggests, the source code is messy.
+I wrote a lot of this while still learning about shader programming, sorry!
-This also means there is no source code.
-I would like to make source code available in the future if people are interested in seeing it.
-However, as the title of this mod suggests, it is messy and I'd prefer to clean things up a little before making them public.

 ### Compatibility
 While this mod is compatible with Reshade/GShade, some tools may raise warnings due to having multiple DirectX injection tools active at once.
 You should generally be safe to ignore these and proceed.